GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

   the associated application icon, but rather a special icon related to the use of that file type with the application.
 - A `"launch_type"` property that defines whether multiple files should be opened in a single client or in multiple clients.
-If omitted, this defaults to `"single-client"`.
+The default is `"single-client"`.
 If the user opens multiple files and if the file handler has been annotated with `"multiple-clients"` as its `"launch_type"`, more than one app launch will occur, and for each launch, the `LaunchParams.files` array (see [further down](#the-imperative-part-of-the-file-handling-api))